hpeluzio/hpeluzio/README.md

 ## I'm a Husband, Father, Developer!

 - 🌱 I'm currently making videos and coding 🤣
-- 🥅 2022 Become fluent in the English language
+- 🥅 2022 Goal: Become fluent in the English language
 - ⚡ Fun fact: I love to play chess and CSGO with friends

 ### Connect with me: